You’ve cleared some of the initial hurdles on the way to launching your own business.

 Typically issued at state and local levels (though there are some federal licenses), a business license is a legal authorization to operate in a city county or state.
 In most cases, you’ll pay a fee to the licensing jurisdiction.

-License Minnesota provides information on more than 600 licenses administered by state agencies.
+License Minnesota provides information on more than 750 licenses/permits/registrations/certifications administered by 47 state agencies.
 Get the details on permits, registrations, certifications, credentialing and other forms of approval granted by state agencies and boards as a condition of doing business.
 That includes conducting a trade, profession or occupation, pursuing a recreational activity in the state, as well as the right to use and operate certain equipment and vehicles.